Mesele-shishay/PhpMpesaSDK/README.md

 composer test
 ```

-## Security

-- Always use HTTPS for callback URLs
-- Store API credentials securely
+The SDK includes comprehensive tests:

-- Validate all incoming callback data
+- Unit tests for all core functionality
+- Integration tests for API endpoints
-- Use environment variables for sensitive data
+- Mock responses for offline testing
-- Keep the SDK updated to the latest version
+- Test coverage reports

 ## Contributing

-Contributions are welcome!
+We welcome contributions!
+Please follow these steps:

+1. Fork the repository
+2. Create a feature branch
+3. Write your changes
+4. Write tests for your changes
+5. Run the tests
+6. Submit a pull request

 Please read our [Contributing Guide](CONTRIBUTING.md) for details.

 ## License